acalcutt/Vistumbler/wifidb/CLI/readme.txt

 $source : the dir and file that you are converting

-"file"  : output the conversion to a VS1 file (I am working on having a database output too, via MySQL)
+"file"  : output the conversion to a VS1 file, [Supports "file", "File", or "FILE"] (I am working on having a database output too, via MySQL)